COVID Relief Helps Residents Bridge the Gap

 CAC Helping Small Business Owners, Contract Workers and More

-By the end of July CAC had distributed almost $1 million in COVID relief, most of it to help residents experiencing job loss pay rent to avoid eviction.
+CAC is distributing COVID relief to help residents experiencing job loss pay rent to avoid eviction.
 Here are the stories of a couple of people CAC has provided COVID relief to.
 Both work in industries were shutdown in March and are just now trying to re-open for business.

 Shirley is a small business owner who works in the trade show industry.
 She sells merchandise to retailers.
 Her income is 100 % commission.
 When the COVID-19 pandemic hit, the trade show industry was the first to be shut down in March and hasn’t reopened yet.